The map below indicates locations where SIA students have completed internships over the past few years.

 All students who plan to get credit for an internship experience must complete a Plan for Internship Form.
 This form will be accompanied by a Plan for Internship statement, in which you will reflect on the purpose of the internship for which you've been selected, its relationship to your particular field of study, and your learning objectives while in the internship.
 Once approved by the Director of Career Services and your faculty advisor, this document will be shared with your supervisor at the internship site, so that s/he is full conversant with your academic as well as professional objectives in undertaking the internship.
 This step must be completed prior to the Registration process described below.

-You will register for INTAF 595 (3 cr.) for the internship.
+We will enroll you in INTAF 595 (3 cr.) for the internship.
 You must be registered for credit during the internship semester.
 You and your faculty advisor will decide on the number of credits (1-3) to be assigned for the internship semester.
 If you register for less than 3 credits during your internship semester, the remaining credits will be scheduled the following semester — you will complete your final internship paper during that semester.
 For registration purposes, you are required to complete the Capstone Registration Form and note specifically if you plan to split your internship credits across two semesters or complete them during one semester.
-Once your faculty advisor has signed, the completed Capstone Registration Form needs to be submitted to the SIA Registrar.
-The Registrar's Office will then enroll you in INTAF 595.
+Once your faculty advisor has signed, return the completed Capstone Registration Form to the SIA Office of Career Services.
+Career Services will then work with the Registrar to enroll you in INTAF 595.
 This must be completed prior to beginning the internship.
 Late enrollment will be allowed only with serious extenuating circumstances, and with the approval of the Director of Career Services.
 Late enrollment fees will apply.

 At the beginning of your internship an Internship Agreement Form will be completed by you and your supervisor at the internship site, with the assistance of the Director of Career Services.
 It will incorporate the dates of your intended employment, the hours you will work, the name of the person who will serve as your immediate supervisor/evaluator, and other details of your employment.
 Attached to this agreement, for the benefit of your supervisor, will be: 1.) a copy of your Plan for Internship statement, 2.) the Site Supervisor Guidelines, and 3.) the Site Supervisor Final Evaluation Form.
 This agreement must be signed by your site supervisor and returned to the Director of Career Services within the first week of your internship.

 International students are responsible for meeting all visa requirements for employment.
 Ordinarily, you will be allowed to work as an intern for credit towards your Master of International Affairs degree.
 In order to qualify, you must complete a Curricular Practical Training (CPT) form.
-You are strongly advised to thoroughly review the rules and regulations regarding CPT and to meet with a visa advisor in the University Office of Global Programs.
+You are strongly advised to thoroughly review the rules and regulations regarding CPT and to meet with a visa advisor in Penn State Global.

 Internships outside of the United States

 All students (regardless of citizenship) undertaking an internship outside of the United States MUST be registered in the Penn State Travel Safety Network a minimum of 30 days prior to departure.
-Registration requires the purchase of HTH international travel insurance, and attendance at a Penn State Emergency Preparedness Workshop.
-If your internship is in a country subject to a US State Department Travel Warning, you must also complete a Travel Request Form a minimum of 45 days prior to departure.
-Participation in an internship in a country under a Travel Warning is contingent on the approval of the Graduate Council Subcommittee on Student Travel.
+Registration requires enrollment in Penn State's international travel insurance (at no additional cost), and attendance at a Penn State Emergency Preparedness Workshop.
+If your internship is in a country listed on the Penn State Restricted Country List, you must petition the Penn State Global Safety Office for permission to complete your internship there, including carefully documenting the housing, transportation, and emergency support arrangements to ensure your safety.
+Petitions must be filed at least 30 days prior to departure.
 Advance planning is necessary to ensure completion of these requirements in a timely way.